kittenlogic/unsupervised-pleasures/_posts/2020-10-10-queer-ai-ultimate-fantasy-014.md

 Scared me to death.

-Every day, I made sure to check the
+Every day, I made sure to check

 I was the one checking

-And he would stand at the door, take his
+And he would stand at the door, take his from behind.
-From behind

 Shhhhhhh!
 He knew I was there.